 if the builds were run on the server during these 3 days

-TeamCity analyzes the current settings of a build configuration and suggests additional options, for example, adding a VCS trigger, a build step, and so on.
-Besides the server health report, the suggestions for a specific build configuration are shown right on the configuration settings pages.
+TeamCity analyzes the current settings of a build configuration and suggests additional options, e.g. adding a VCS trigger, a build step, etc. Besides the server health report, the suggestions for a specific build configuration are shown right on the configuration settings pages.